jacintak/colRoz/README.md

 Themed colour packages are all the rage.
 So Nicholas asked Jacinta to make him a colour package.
 These palettes are based on the colours of Australia which we can all agree is the most beautiful country in the world.
 If a kiwi can be convinced, then it must be so.

+# Palettes

 ## *Warramaba*
-Until more palettes get added there is a set of palettes based on the colours of matchstick grasshoppers in the genus *Warramaba*.
+These are palettes based on the colours of matchstick grasshoppers in the genus *Warramaba*.
 You can read more about matchstick grasshoppers on [Jacinta's website](https://jacintakongresearch.wordpress.com/matchstick-grasshoppers/).

+## Lizards
+These are palettes based on native Australian lizards.

+## Landscapes
+To be added

+## Birds
+To be added

+## Frogs
+To be added

+***

+## News

+See [news.md](https://github.com/jacintak/colRoz/news.md) for latest updates

 ## Credits